 A copy of this policy shall appear in the student and employee handbooks and shall be made available upon request of any employee and other interested parties.
+This notice shall include the name or title, mailing address, email address, and telephone number of the Director of EEO/Title IX Coordinator, the mailing address and telephone number of the United States Equal Employment Opportunity Commission, and information for accessing this policy online.
 The District will develop a method of discussing this policy with employees.
 Related training will be provided to all administrative personnel and school personnel on an annual basis, and at such other times as the CEO, in consultation with the Director of EEO/Title IX Coordinator, determines is necessary or appropriate.